Appearance

 Stopping a scan for PPG Devices

 A scan will automatically stop when the timeout period ends.
-Additionally, the application can manually stop the scan by calling the stopScan
+Additionally, the application can manually stop the scan by calling the stopScan method, which is returned from the usePPGDeviceScanner hook.

 TypeScript